mathewbaltes/roman-numeral-app/README.md

 to easily test our React components.

 We did not:
-1) Implement sentry since we need a valid license, however the bones are in place.
+1) Implement logging to a backend, however the bones are in place.
 2) Implement i18n, however this would be recommended since a lot of customers could be international.

 Technologies used: